trstringer/trstringer.github.io/_posts/2021-01-18-github-actions-create-release-upload-artifacts.md

 tags: [devops,github]
 ---

+When working in the full software lifecycle, CI/CD is one of the key mechanisms for providing software to the end users.

 The "D" in "CI/CD" refers to "delivery" and "deployment".
 This blog post will focus on the former: **Continuous delivery** with GitHub Actions to a repo release.

 ## What is Continuous Delivery?

 Continuous delivery is the automation of releasing software for consumption.
-It's typically the step before continuous deployment for a full end-to-end CI/CD pipeline, but that is always a necessary step, especially if you are building software that *others* will be consuming.
-At any rate, continuous delivery focuses on delivering the software artifacts to the end users or administrators.
+It's typically the step before continuous deployment for a full end-to-end CI/CD pipeline.
+Continuous delivery focuses on delivering the software artifacts to the end users or administrators.

 With GitHub it is common to deliver your software through [releases](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository).
 GitHub releases contain the source code at the given tag, but it is also typical to deliver binary artifacts within releases themselves.